 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Firecracker Onion Rings

-- 1 Jumbo sweet onion [or 2 large]
+- 1 jumbo sweet onion OR 2 large onions, sliced

 - 1 1/2 cups buttermilk

 - 3 1/2 tsp Creole Cajun or Old Bay seasoning, divided

 - 1 tsp kosher salt

 - 1/4 cup grated Parmesan cheese